Omar Kholeif

 Biography

-At SAF, Dr. Kholeif oversees collection strategy, development and acquisition as well as exhibition programming, conservation, and partnerships.
-Previosly, Dr. Kholeif held leadership posts, including, Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art (MCA), Chicago; Curator at Whitechapel Gallery, London; Senior Curator at Cornerhouse and HOME, Manchester; Curator at Foundation for Art and Creative Technology (FACT), Liverpool; Head of Art and Technology at SPACE, London and Founding Director, UK Arab Film Festival (now Safar Film Festival), the UK’s only continuing film festival devoted to Arab and African cinema.
+Professor Kholeif has held leadership positions, including, Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art (MCA), Chicago; curator at Whitechapel Gallery, London; senior curator at Cornerhouse and HOME, Manchester; curator and department head at Foundation for Art and Creative Technology (FACT), Liverpool; Co-Director of Programs at SPACE, London and founding artistic director, UK Arab Film Festival (now Safar Film Festival), the UK’s only continuing film festival devoted to Arab and African cinema.

-Dr. Kholeif curated projects include the Cyprus Pavilion at the 56th Venice Biennale, which took place in Italy, Cyprus, and Egypt, and ‘Time, Forward!’ at 58th Venice Biennale.
-They co-curated the 14th Sharjah Biennial: Leaving the Echo Chamber, and has served as a curator for the Manchester International Festival; the Armory Show, New York; Abu Dhabi Art, Department of Culture and Tourism, Abu Dhabi; the International Film Festival Rotterdama and the 7th Liverpool Biennial.
+Select curatorial projects include, the Cyprus Pavilion at the 56th Venice Biennale, which took place in Italy, Cyprus, and Egypt; ‘Time, Forward!’ at 58th Venice Biennale and the 14th Sharjah Biennial: Leaving the Echo Chamber, which they co-curated.
+Organizations that have staged or commissioned Dr. Kholeif’s projects include: Manchester International Festival; The Armory Show, New York; Department of Culture and Tourism, Abu Dhabi; Art Dubai; Dubai Culture; the International Festival Rotterdam; (IFFR) Liverpool Biennial; CPH:DOX, Copenhagen; Deichtorhallen, Hamburg; MUDAM, Luxembourg; IMMA: Irish Museum of Modern Art, and MAAT: Museum of Art, Architecture and Technology, Lisbon, among others.

 Videos